-- (a) daily hours of work will be seven hours; - (b) in addition to the entitlement in Article 21.1, the support staff will receive one week at spring break leave with pay, two weeks at winter break without pay, and three weeks in July and August as leave without pay.
+- (a) daily hours of work will be seven hours; - (b) in addition to the entitlement in Article 21.1, the support staff will receive one week at spring break leave with pay, and two weeks at winter break without pay.
+The support staff will work on the first 4 working days after July 1, and on 5 working days before Labour Day.
+The remainder of the time between July 1 and Labour Day will be leave without pay.